-Work is being developed to embed these services further by producing a Network Rail Engineering Standard requiring Diversity Impact Assessments (DIA) and, subject to certain criteria, review at the Built Environment Accessibility Panel (BEAP), including projects at our managed stations.
-"The Network Rail Standard ensures Inclusive Design is an integral part of the design process from concept to project completion and handover."
-The standard is supported by providing Diversity Impact Assessment eLearning which is available to all Network Rail employees and builds on existing knowledge of the Equality Act 2010, competency in delivering our inclusive services and facilities to disabled passengers.
+Work is being developed to embed these services further by producing a Network Rail Engineering Standard requiring Diversity Impact Assessments (DIA) and, subject to certain criteria, review at the Built Environment Accessibility Panel (BEAP), including for projects at our managed stations.
+Some managed stations also have local disabled passenger groups to focus on service elements within the station.

-The Network Rail standard ensures Inclusive Design is an integral part of the design process from conceptual design.
-This is accompanied by Diversity Impact Assessment Training eLearning, available to all Network Rail employees and builds on existing knowledge of the Equality Act 2010 and competency in delivering our inclusive services and facilities to disabled passengers.
+The Network Rail standard will ensure Inclusive Design is an integral part of the design process from conceptual design.
+This will be accompanied by Diversity Impact Assessment Training eLearning, available to all Network Rail employees and builds on existing knowledge of the Equality Act 2010 and competency in delivering our inclusive services and facilities to disabled passengers.

-We have also established an internal Accessible Travel Policy which is committed to drive continuous improvement.
+We have also established an internal Accessible Travel Policy working group committed to drive continuous improvement.
+The working group will consult with the BEAP on material updates to our policy.